 Daily

-Travel insurance for Indians — what Schengen / US / Thailand visas need
+Travel insurance for Indians — Schengen, US, Thailand visas

 Travel insurance is mandatory for Schengen and most visas.
 Here is the cover required, typical costs (₹500-3,000 per trip), and what claim disputes look like.